company website

 content marketing strategy

-• Take pictures or make videos, and write posts.
+1. Make content.
+Take pictures or make videos, and write informative content posts.

-• Publish those on a new post on your website.
-If you’re not in the habit of doing this, just log in.
+2. Publish the content.
+Publish these to a new post on your website.
+(If you’re not in the habit of doing this, just log in.
 Break the seal.
-Start thinking of your website as the home of your business.
+Start thinking of your website as the home of your business.)

-Integrating your websites content with your social media content:
+How to integrate your website content with your social media content:

 If you have already built a following and big content collection on Facebook, then you should start using the content that’s there to create new messages and post them on your blog or website.